mikeizbicki/vector-functorlazy/README.md

 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/functorlazy-v-boxed.png" />
 </p>

 Another downside is that the current implementation is not as efficient as boxed vectors.
-For some applications, the functor-lazy vector can be almost 4x slower than boxed vectors.
-I believe this is mostly due to cache misses (see below), and that a more efficient implementation could avoid this problem.
+For some applications, the functor-lazy vector is about 4x slower than boxed vectors.
+I believe this is mostly due to cache misses ([see below](https://github.com/mikeizbicki/vector-functorlazy/#cache-misses-galore)), and that a more efficient implementation could avoid this problem.

 <p align="center">
 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/algorithm-compare.png" />